aerospaceresearch/cress-meta/scripts_analysis/README.md

     # use script for threshholding and counting pixels
     egi.py -t 25 -g 1 -b 0 -r 0 *.stackthresh.png > threshold_percent.csv

+## run_cycle_analysis.sh

+This script runs the analysis scripts (egi.py, series analysis, see above) in each cycleX directory.

 ## greenplot.R

 You can set these variables and then source the script to plot: